 Completing the California Campus

-While much of the campus had been built out during Dr. Dillon’s tenure, there was still work to be done to complete the California campus.
+While much of the campus had been built out during Dr. Dillon’s tenure, there was still work to be done.
 With a generous grant from the Fritz B. Burns Foundation, St. Gladys Hall was erected on the academic quadrangle, housing much-needed space for daily classes.
 At the same time, upgrades were made to St. Augustine Hall across the quad.
 In use for nearly 30 years, it was in need of substantial work.
 Providing a grant for this project was the E. L. Wiegand Foundation.